Running Payroll in Albania: Employment Taxes & Setup

 • Hourly rate: Approximately ALL 230

 This rate applies uniformly across all sectors and worker categories, with no distinctions based on age, experience, or skill level.
-The current minimum wage was established on March 1, 2023, and has remained unchanged since then.
+The current minimum wage was established on March 1, 2023, and has remained unchanged since then at 40,000 ALL.
 Despite this, Albania continues to have one of the lowest minimum wages in Europe.
 When adjusted for purchasing power parity (PPP), it ranks at the bottom among European countries, indicating that workers' real income is significantly impacted by the cost of living.

 Bonus Payments in Albania